fiuparking/Web/README.md

-# Web App
+# Web
-WebSite for a better FIU Parking
+WebSite for FIU Parking
-- An Enhanced already available service provided from Florida Internataional University
+An Enhanced already available service provided from Florida Internataional University